Bhargee/cril/reports/proj1/PROJECT1.md

 The goal here is simplicity and speed (in comparison to other student interpreters).
 The only external library used was for [parsing JSON](https://github.com/kgabis/parson).
-The interpreter's evaluation loop, in `src/interp.c`, first loops through the parsed bril program and notes the indices of labels.
+The interpreter's evaluation loop, in `src/interp.c`, first loops through the parsed Bril program and notes the indices of labels.
 This was the simplest way to implement jumps and branches, which become a simple setting of the instruction pointer to the label's index (or an error if the label is not found in the label->index map).
 Actual instructions are implemented with a set of functions, one for each op code.
-Once the `op` is known, teh interpreter calls one of these functions., which fetches arguments, does the required manipulation, and stores its result in the right place (or in the case of effect operations, has teh correct effect).
+Once the `op` is known, the interpreter calls one of these functions, which fetches arguments, does the required manipulation, and stores its result in the right place (or in the case of effect operations, has the correct effect).

 ## Op Code Implementation
 All instructions but `jmp`, `br`, `print`, and `const` have a trivial